 - Your eye may be uncomfortable for several weeks, particularly if a scleral buckle has been used.

 - Your vision will be blurry – it may take some weeks or even three to six months for your vision to improve.

 - Expect a ‘gritty’ feeling on the surface of your eye if stitches have been used.

-- Avoid rubbing or pressing on your eye.
+- Avoid rubbing or pressing on the eye.

 - You may need to wear an eye pad for protection at night while your eye is healing.

-- Be sure to follow all directions for medications, such as eye drops.
+- Make sure to follow all directions for medications, such as eye drops.

 - Avoid vigorous activity for some weeks following surgery.

 - Obey all instructions on head positioning.

 - See your surgeon immediately if you experience severe pain.